 Heisman winners a hit in sports other than football

 Three Heisman Trophy winners played a professional team sport other than football.
-Vic Janowicz and Bo Jackson played Major League Baseball, while Charlie Ward played in the NBA.
+Vic Janowicz and Bo Jackson played Major League Baseball, and Charlie Ward played in the NBA.
 Another Heisman winner, Herschel Walker, competed for the U.S. on the 1992 Olympic bobsled team and more recently competed in MMA.
 Johnny Manziel was drafted in the 28th round of the 2014 MLB Draft by the San Diego Padres but has not played professional baseball.

 Testaverde tops among passers

 Which Heisman Trophy winner had the most career passing yards in the NFL?
 Not Roger Staubach (fourth), Jim Plunkett (third) or Carson Palmer (second).
-Rather, it's Vinny Testaverde, who had 46,233 passing yards -- ninth-most in NFL history -- over the course of 21 seasons.
+It's Vinny Testaverde, who had 46,233 passing yards -- ninth-most in NFL history -- over the course of 21 seasons.

 65 years and counting

-Only two times in NFL history has a former Heisman Trophy winner led the NFL in passing yards, but not once since 1950.
+Only two times in NFL history has a former Heisman Trophy winner led the NFL in passing yards, but it hasn't happened since 1950.
 Davey O'Brien (1939) and Johnny Lujack (1949) are the only Heisman winners to do it.

 Although a Heisman winner has not led the league in passing since 1950 and no Heisman winner has ever led the league in receiving, a Heisman winner has led the NFL in rushing yards 16 times.
-Eight different running backs combined for 16 NFL rushing titles.
+Eight running backs have combined for 16 NFL rushing titles.